Lfritze/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+It’s a way to store information about the used when we have authenticated routes/pages.
+It’s a way for the user to navigate through the application and only have to login and “prove” who they are while making multiple requests across the application.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes the password.
+The number at the end signifies how many times or rounds the password will be hashed.

 - [ ] What does bcrypt do to slow down attackers?

+It chops up and changes the password a bunch of times/rounds so that an attacker has to undo it to read it.

 - [ ] What are the three parts of the JSON Web Token?

+They are the header, the payload, and the signature.

 ## Minimum Viable Product